You are here

 - Register the RU-tv WeatherWatcher Living-Learning Community as your first choice on the online housing application on the Enrollment Pathway.

 - You must also complete the online application and interview.
+Application deadline is Friday June 12, 2015 at midnight.

 To answer general questions about this community, please contact: